 - Request review: Have your insurer re-examine with fresh evidence.

-- Consult with specialists: Discuss with a car accident attorney at The Law Offices of J.G.
-Winter for case assessment and guidance.
+- Consult with specialists: Discuss your individual situation with a car accident attorney at The Law Offices of J.G.
+Winter, to obtain specialized case assessment and guidance.

 Request a new claims adjuster or file for third-party arbitration to resolve the dispute.
-Fresh evidence matters.
-Legal help improves dispute success.
+Fresh evidence matters, and legal help certified by the State Bar of CA improves dispute success.

 Legal options for disputing fault in car accidents

 Legal options include mediation (third-party neutral) or a hearing where a neutral person makes the final decision.
 A personal injury lawsuit allows a judge or jury to determine fault.
-Note California’s 2-year statute of limitations for injury lawsuits.
-Our law firm files claims and represents you.
+Note California’s 2-year statute of limitations for injury lawsuits for injury lawsuits.
+Our staff at JG Winter Law will file comprehensive claims and represent you at all phases of the procedure.

 Who determines fault in a car accident?

 Multiple parties contribute to fault determination: police, insurance adjusters, and courts, if a lawsuit occurs.
 Police offer an initial assessment.
 Insurers investigate for claim handling.
-Each party may reach a different conclusion based on their investigation.
-A court decision holds most legal weight.
+Each party may reach a different conclusion based on their own internal investigation.
+Obviously, the decision of the Sacramento county superior court of jurisdiction holds most legal weight.
 An attorney’s investigation often uncovers evidence overriding earlier findings.

 Common myths about fault and damage location

 Misconceptions about fault and vehicle damage are common.
 “More damage means more fault” or “police reports are final” are often inaccurate.
-Believing these myths impacts your claim and liability.
-Question assumptions; false beliefs can be costly.
+Believing these myths can negatively impact your claim and liability.
+Question all assumptions, because false beliefs can be costly.

 Is the car with more damage always at fault?